-The Windows Preinstallation Environment (Windows PE) must be installed on the system where you run BMC.
-Windows PE is a component of the Windows Assessment and Deployment Kit (ADK).
-You can download Windows ADK from Microsoft and install it before running BMC or when you run BMC.
-For supported Windows ADK versions, see the System Restore release notes.
+The Windows Assessment and Deployment Kit (Windows ADK) and the Windows Preinstallation Environment add-on (Windows PE) must be installed on the system where you run BMC.
+You can download Windows ADK and Windows PE from Microsoft and install them before running BMC or when you run BMC.
+For supported Windows ADK and Windows PE versions, see the System Restore release notes.
+For more information about Windows ADK and Windows PE, see documentation from Microsoft.